aifa-gov-it/database-uploader/README.md

           mvn clean install -s settings.xml
         ```

-  1. Run the application with no arguments to show the help text:
+        1. Run the application with no arguments to show the help text (note that when running the container you may want to mount additional volumes according to the options you specify):

       ```
       docker run --rm -it \